Norwich Terrier

 Characteristics

-The Norwich Terrier is prone to birth difficulties.
-Best suited for beginners.
-The Norwich Terrier belongs to the FCI group 3 / No. 72.
-A puppy costs 850 €.
-Originally it comes from the United Kingdom of Great Britain and Northern Ireland.
-The dog has a life expectancy of over ten years.
+The Norwich Terrier belongs to FCI Group 3 / No. 72 and originally comes from the United Kingdom of Great Britain and Northern Ireland.
+It has a life expectancy of over ten years.

 Coat care: